markatots/qMaruPL/README.md

 Enter "darkred" instead of the default value "mediumblue".

 Find ***"BackGroudColor2"*** in the ***"2.===★Colspan2 (1-3) of measures2★======="*** section.
 Enter "darkgreen" instead of the default value "mediumblue".
+You can also input an expression, but that's a bit comlicated.
+I wish that they could have been able to be defined as master item's properties.
 ![image_tutrial2_12](https://user-images.githubusercontent.com/95951577/147490159-5673121b-3014-45ef-afaf-b9459c50fdf4.png)

 I changed the specification with regard to color with measure group, December 22th, 2021, so that a header can takes over the color of the measure group header above.

-Thus, you can separate measures into some groups, by ruled lines.
+Thus, you can separate measures into some groups, by ruled lines and colors.
 Both of the top header and the left header are drawn regardless of dimensions.
 You can input the string directly.
 Instead, you need to prepare a good number of measures as master itmes.

 Measures can have some good properties.
 ![image_tutrial2_15](https://user-images.githubusercontent.com/95951577/147649959-986b481c-1bfe-4e0b-aa2b-87619a65a31c.png)

 From December 28th, 2021, qMaruPL can be set conditional back ground color, font color, and blink as the one of the measure properties.
 ![image_tutrial2_14](https://user-images.githubusercontent.com/95951577/147648821-5cf522da-8671-4fdc-917a-ed516f347a5f.png)

 When you input an expression to a measure, I recommend that you start with an equal sign _='red'_, _='true'_, _=if([M01]>100,'red','yellow')_, and so on.
 Although you can also omit the equal sign, you still need to enclose the value in apostrophes like _'red'_, _'true'_, _if([M01]>100,'red','yellow')_, and so on.
 If you want to use master items in the expression, they have to be enclosed in square brackets, like [M01].
 Those are originally the specifications of Qlik Sense.
+Look into the help for more information.

 You could be advised that you can directly input the color name like _aliceblue_, _lightyellow_, without apostrophies as well as equal sign, in place other than measure properties.
 As you saw in this tutorial 2, you could enter "darkred" and "darkgreen" in qMaruPL properties.